All4Biodiversity: improving our natural reserves

 Winter warming leads to less biodiversity, and more tall, competitive species that have the ability to suppress other species through shading.
 Negative effects of winter warming were stronger in areas subject to higher N deposition.

-Also a comprehensive report has been published that outlines the effects of management practices and climate change on biodiversity and ecosystem services of grassland road verges.
+A comprehensive report has been published that outlines the effects of management practices and climate change on biodiversity and ecosystem services of grassland road verges.

 Overall the results show that biodiversity in road verges was threatened by climate change, but that adjustments in road verge management can at least partially reverse this trend, while also positively impacting road safety and most of the ecosystem services.

-For road verges with a high biomass production, mowing 2 per year in June and late autumn, with hay removal and at low mowing height, was assessed to be most beneficial to safety (reduced risks on roadside fires), biodiversity and ecosystem services.
+For road verges with a high biomass production, mowing 2 times per year in June and late autumn, with hay removal and at low mowing height, was assessed to be most beneficial to safety (reduced risks on roadside fires), biodiversity and ecosystem services.

 For most low productive road verges tailored management and high mowing quality (adequate and quick hay removal and low mowing height) is likely most important.